-English National Ballet opens its 70th Anniversary season with a further revival at Sadler’s Wells in September 2019, and performances at the Teatro Real in Madrid in October.
-One performance is attended by Queen Letizia.
+English National Ballet opens its 70th Anniversary season with a further sold-out revival at Sadler’s Wells in September 2019.

 Take a look at just some of the audience reactions we’ve received over the years.
 Thanks to everyone who has come to see this incredible production throughout its journey.
 We hope there are many more years and performances left to come!